 Order These Takeout and Delivery Dishes in SF Right Now

 Right now, Monk’s Kettle is basically both a restaurant and a bottle shop, so hop online and order all of the Russian River sours your heart desires, as well as the fried chicken sandwich with apple slaw, bread, and butter pickles, and honey mustard on a burger bun, as well as a pretzel knot with a side of beer cheese.
-There’s a better beer selection if you order for pickup, but if you’re not able, delivery is also available.

-Cost for roast chicken and Caesar salad: $45 and $15.
-Order by calling 415-552-2522 for same day pick up only or online.
+Cost: $48 and $17.
+Order by calling 415-552-2522 an hour ahead of time for same day pick up or online.

 This SoMa lunch spot is known for its incredible sandwiches piled high with all kinds of topping combinations.
 Considering how hard it is for us to choose what to order in normal times, we’re not going to be so presumptuous as to suggest what flavor situation might make your mouth water the most.
 What we will say is that if you’re struggling to narrow it down from the regular menu, hitting up the specials board, which has four rotating sandwiches, is always a good move.

 Cost for a sandwich: $17 to $20.
 Orders must be placed at the front door of the deli.

 You need the crunch-a-dilla from Señor Sisig—a griddled tortilla wrapped around a tostada stuffed with your choice of protein (get the tocino, a delicious sweet cured pork), monterey jack cheese, lettuce, pico de gallo, guac, and served with a side of spicy nacho cheese—now more than ever.
 It’s basically a fancier (and far tastier) version of what you’d find a Taco Bell, but without the side of regret.
 You can find this stoner’s delight at the Mission location in SF or at the food trucks in Fruitvale (Oakland) and Daly City.